zylx0532/pasztor.at/_posts/2018-02-08-docker-101-anatomy.md

 However, this responsibility is not to be taken lightly as the init program has a few responsibilities:

 - If a process terminates, its child processes will be re-parented to the init program.
-- When a process terrminates, it must properly clean it up, so it doesn't stay in *zombie* mode.
+- When a process terminates, it must properly clean it up, so it doesn't stay in *zombie* mode.
 This is true not only for programs the init program itself started, but also for the re-parented child processes.
 - It must handle signals correctly.